-Students in the international stream are being prepared for the International Baccalaureate.
+Students in the Secondary section are being prepared for the International Baccalaureate Diploma Programme.
 At different points in the upper grades; students will start their journey into the IB with activities in ATL Skills, internal assessments, CAS and TOK.

 The IB Programme is known and recognized worldwide as the finest pre-university education available.
 As a result, students who graduate with IB credentials have the choice to enter Jordanian universities or most universities aboard.